 The Keys to Winning Chia Challenges

 Chia plots are not just lying idle.
 The Chia network regularly issues matching challenges and quality checks.
-The quality checks are important to succeed at, but the challenges—where one of every 512 plots is challenged every 10 minutes—are why you’re farming.
+The quality checks are important to succeed at, but the challenges—where 32 block challenges are issued every 10 minutes and each plot has a 1/512 chance of winning—are why you’re farming.

 This presents two problems that might keep you up at night if you’re trying to farm Chia: